 The DBM shall post on its website the status of compliance by all agencies of the government.
-The DBM shall ensure that posts in their websites are searchable by keywords for the public's easy access to information regarding matters on public funds.
+The agencies are responsible in ensuring that the contents and data of their posts in their respective official websites and communication channels are searchable for the public's easy access to information regarding matters on public funds.

 Sec.
-105. Joint Congressional Oversight Committee on Public Expenditures.
+101. Joint Congressional Oversight Committee on Public Expenditures.
 The Senate and the House of Representatives shall constitute a Joint Congressional Oversight Committee on Public Expenditures which shall primarily monitor compliance by agencies with the requirements or conditions in the utilization of public funds under this Act and pertinent laws.